galaxyproject/training-material/topics/galaxy-interface/tutorials/upload-data-to-ena/tutorial.md

 Four metadata tables (Study, Sample, Experiment and Run), and a metadata ticket with submission information are generated.
 You can confirm a successful submission at ENA [test server](https://wwwdev.ebi.ac.uk/ena/submit/webin/) (or the [public server](https://www.ebi.ac.uk/ena/submit/sra), if you chose it).

 > ### {% icon tip %} Tip: Metadata ticket
-> Upon succesful submission, a metadata ticket is generated.
+> Upon successful submission, a metadata ticket is generated.
 This contains information of the submission, including parseable metadata.
 Importantly, it contains Study, Sample, Run and Experiment accession numbers.
 The former two you will use later to link the consensus sequence to the raw data.
 {: .tip}

 ## Option 2: submitting to ENA using a metadata template